cea-hpc/modules/INSTALL.rst

                       to Modules version is added to the shared modulepath and enables to switch from one Modules version to another.
                       (default=no)
---enable-auto-handling
+--enable-silent-shell-debug-support
+                      Generate code in module function definition and initialization scripts to add support for silencing shell debugging properties (default=yes) --enable-auto-handling
                       Set modulecmd.tcl to automatically apply automated
                       modulefiles handling actions, like loading the